vishal2799/PowerApps-Property-Management/README.md

 # Property Management Solution

-This Power Apps-based solution helps manage properties, reservations, and contacts.
-Below are screenshots of key app screens.
+This Power Apps-based solution is designed to manage properties, reservations, and contacts efficiently.
+It includes a Canvas app for user interaction, a dataflow that transforms JSON data into a usable table format, and a Dataverse table that stores property and contact information.
+Below are screenshots of key app screens and solution components.

 ## App Screenshots